mdkrasnow/montesa/new/rawData/Peru/README.md

 - only keep information that is L, M, H, N/A, or a single digit
 - if data is missing or of another type, replace with N/A

-Rows to remove:
+Rows removed:
-- non spanish rows and bilingual classes
 - rows where the audio clip is noted to be poor quality

-Columns to clean up:
+Columns removed:
-- remove extranous or unused columns
+- removed extranous or unused columns

+## Validation:

+- Accuracy compared to the human evaluators is defined as $1-d$ where $d$ is the normalized distance between the human and AI scores.